-In 2017 Seaford Secondary College launched the Digital Learning Program in consultation with staff, students and the Governing Council.
-The program is based on the expectation that all students bring a digital device to school every day to enhance their learning, and build the essential 21st Century skills needed for their careers and futures.
+The Digital Learning Program is based on the expectation that all students bring a digital device to school every day to enhance their learning and build the essential 21st Century skills needed for their careers and futures.

 We believe that by achieving a 1:1 ratio of students per device that all students can receive many of the benefits to their learning including, but not limited to, the following:

 - Building skills and knowledge to be safe online and positive digital citizens

 - preparation for the globalised world and future employment opportunities